abdelrmobarak/hoopduels/README.md

 # Hoop Duels
+**Hoop Duels is still a Work in Progress application, I am currently working on sizing the application based on your screen size**<br>

 Hoop Duels is a web application that allows users to compare statistics between NBA players.
 Built using TypeScript for the front end and Python Flask for the